828767/action-hexo/source/_posts/academia-example.md

 ## Theme Configurtion
-All of below options can be config in theme folder `_config.yml`
+All of below options can be config in site folder `_config.Academia.yml`

 - Top Menu: in-page anchor, new page links or any links you like
 - Side Bar: Support avatar, social links, extra social links (optional), CV_download_link